matthewmjm/100-days-of-code-days-1-through-10/README.md

 ### Day 1: March 23, 2021

-**Today's Topics**: PYTHON - printing, commenting, debugging, string manipulation and variables.
+**Today's Topics**: Python: Printing, Commenting, Debugging, String Manipulation and Variables.

 **Today's Progress**: Created a very simple Python app that creates a band name using the city you grew up in and your pet's name.